-I'm trying to delete an Amazon Simple Storage Service (S3) bucket using the Amazon S3 console or AWS Command Line Interface (AWS CLI), and I have full or root permissions to the bucket.
+I'm trying to delete an Amazon Simple Storage Service (S3) bucket using the Amazon S3 console or AWS Command Line Interface (AWS CLI).
+I have full or root permissions to the bucket.
 However, my delete request fails and the bucket is still available.
 How can I delete the bucket?

 You can't delete an S3 bucket using the Amazon S3 console if the bucket contains 100,000 or more objects.
 You can't delete an S3 bucket using the AWS CLI if versioning is enabled.
 For more information, see Deleting or emptying a bucket.Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent AWS CLI version.

 To delete an S3 bucket in either scenario, first suspend versioning (if enabled), and then set up lifecycle rules to expire objects in the bucket after one day.
 After the objects are deleted, you can delete the bucket.

 Warning: The following procedure permanently deletes any data in your S3 bucket.
 Data deleted and removed from a bucket can't be recovered.
-Before you proceed, review all of the objects and data in the bucket to be sure that they are no longer needed.
+Before you proceed, review all the objects and data in the bucket and make sure that they are no longer needed.

-- For Enter a rule name, type a name for the lifecycle rule.
+6. For Lifecycle rule name, enter a name for the lifecycle rule.

 The lifecycle rules run around midnight Universal Coordinated Time (UTC).
 After the lifecycle rules run, the objects aren't deleted immediately, but they are marked for deletion.
 When objects are marked for deletion, you no longer are charged for those objects.
-For more information, see Configuring Object Expiration.
+For more information, see Configuring object expiration.

-If there are a large number of objects in the bucket, they might still appear in the Amazon S3 console for a few days.
+If there are a large number of objects in the bucket, those objects might continue to appear in the Amazon S3 console for a few days.
 This condition applies especially to Amazon S3 buckets that have versioning enabled.
-If the bucket had versioning enabled, delete markers are created after the current versions of objects are deleted.
-After the delete markers are at least one day old, the lifecycle rules clean up the delete markers as well.
-It might take a few days for the delete markers to age past one day old, and then for the lifecycle rules to detect their age and remove them.
+If the bucket has versioning enabled, delete markers are created after the current version of an object is deleted.
+After the delete markers are at least one day old, the lifecycle rules then also clean up the delete markers.
+It might take a few days for the delete markers to age past one day old and for the lifecycle rules to detect their age and remove them.

 After the objects are fully deleted (including delete markers), you can delete the bucket.